dainst/chronontology-backend/docs/rest-api-reference.md

 ## POST /:type/

-Post JSON to store a a document of type :type.
+Post JSON to store a document of type :type.
 The request body must be valid JSON.
 It can be empty

 ```